JetBrains/jetbrains_guide/sites/intellij-guide/contents/tips/2021.1/tips.md

-Create a new record from the "New Java Class" dialog: type the name of the record and select the Record type.

-#JDK16 #2021.1 #GettingToKnowIntelliJ

-IntelliJ IDEA can identify classes that are data holders and can be converted to records.
-The fields will be become record components, and the constructor and accessors will be removed.
-We can use the default implementations of equals, hashCode and toString on record by removing these methods.

-#JDK16 #2021.1 #GettingToKnowIntelliJ

-If we decide that maybe a record should be a full Java class after all, we can get IntelliJ IDEA to automatically convert a record into a Java class.

-#JDK16 #2021.1 #GettingToKnowIntelliJ

 IntelliJ IDEA can find places in our code that can use pattern matching for instance.
 There were some changes to this feature in #JDK16 which are fully catered for in IntelliJ IDEA 2021.1.

 #JDK16 #2021.1 #GettingToKnowIntelliJ